enso-managers/home/tools/intro-sheet2reqif.md

 Suitable property class terms are defined in the &#x2197;&#xA0;<a href="https://specif.de/apps/edit.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-33z8X0jqbMdrd8PJDKyt2ke4yAB" target="_blank">SpecIF Ontology</a>.

-Finally, formatting in worksheet cells using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is transformed to XHTML in the respective ReqIF attribute value fields.
+Finally, formatting in spreadsheet cells using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is transformed to XHTML in the respective ReqIF attribute value fields.

 ### Enumerated Values

 <img class="my-align-right size-60" src="./images/05_sheet_enumerations_EN.png" alt="Sheet Enumerations"/>

-To define a property with enumerated values, a worksheet with name _{Enumerations}_ including the curly brackets is created.
+To define a property with enumerated values, a spreadsheet with name _{Enumerations}_ including the curly brackets is created.
 Here all eligible values of a certain property are specified column by column.
 Again, the first line specifies the property name and the values below up to the next blank field define the enumerated values.
-In worksheets with user data, these values are provided for properties with the same name; in the example given shown by the screenshot, these are the properties named _IREB:RequirementType_ and _SpecIF:Priority_.
+In spreadsheets with user data, these values are provided for properties with the same name; in the example given shown by the screenshot, these are the properties named _IREB:RequirementType_ and _SpecIF:Priority_.
-While Excel® also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that are not listed in the worksheet _{Enumerations}_ are ignored during import.
+While Excel® also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that are not listed in the spreadsheet _{Enumerations}_ are ignored during import.

 _Note: Excel® assists the user in entering values through a selection box when the values listed in the "{Enumerations}" spreadsheet are selected for the respective column using the menu Data > Data Tools > Data Validation._